-- 1. Extended test - 2.
-Short text
+- 1. extended test - 2. short test

 The most thorough option is the extended test that performs various tests on the drive and scans every logical block address (LBA) of the drive.
 The short test is time-restricted and limited in length-it does not scan the entire media surface, but does some fundamental tests and scans portions of the media.